richClubb/12Month12Projects/README.md

 I've had a lot of ideas over the years for doing remote devices with solar power, but a lot of the time it is difficult to get a reliable power source.
 Solar is a good option but if the device needs to be powered overnight then a battery is required.
 The circuit should be able to power the device & charge the battery, and the power source to the device needs to be uninterrupted.
 There may also be a need to have a micro-usb or similar connector to enable topping up the battery.

+## Other ideas

+### Desk inspection lamp ring

+Hackaday featured something similar for a microscope, but this would be a bigger version for a desk magnifying glass a ring of LEDs.
+It has multiple modes such as quadrant lighting, individual light with a movable position to change the lighting angle, dimmable output etc.

+A side part of the project might be to create a procedural PCB layout so that the design can be modified to fit a new enclosure.

+#### Notes
+TLC5971 is a 12 channel PWM led driver which might be useful in the design, they can be serially cascaded Bourns Incremental Encoder 16 ppr 120rpm Solid is a rotary encoder which just gives quadrature pulses out

+The interface would likely have 3 knobs, 1 for the brightness (potentiometer), 2 for the sub-mode selection, and a button for the mode selection.